A story of romance, with some ghostly interference.

 "I promised you before, those days are gone.
 From now on you're gonna be proud to be with me."

 I smiled at him.
 I would love to be proud of him and indeed I was sometimes when we were out together, with him looking so smart and respectable in his uniform.
 However, as soon as he met some of his friends and started to drink with them, he would change.
 The dedicated, doting boyfriend became a loud-mouthed oaf seeming to take great pleasure from insulting and humiliating me in front of his friends.
 I thought how none of my friends like him much.
-Of my family, only my mother likes him, at least I think she does, but one out of three is not impressive.
+Of my family, only my mother likes him, at least I think she does, but one out of three is not very impressive.
 My father is not keen on him and my sister can’t stand the sight of him.

 "Come on," he said, "let's have a big sexy kiss and a cuddle before we go."
 I smiled as he reached over to kiss me.
 Feeling safe by the park gates I could relax and enjoy the thrill of our embrace.

 Ten minutes later we left the park and crossed the road making our way, hand in hand, towards the centre of the town and The King's Arms, the liveliest public house in town.
 I just hoped none of his friends from the Nelson were in there.